-The Company's condensed statement of operations includes a presentation of income (loss) per share for common stock subject to redemption in a manner similar to the two-class method of income (loss) per share.
+The Company's condensed statement of operations includes a presentation of income (loss) per share for common stock subject to redemption in a manner similar to the twoclass method of income (loss) per share.
 Net income (loss) per share, basic and diluted for Class A common stock is calculated by dividing the interest income earned on the Trust Account, net of applicable taxes, by the weighted average number of shares of Class A common stock outstanding since the initial issuance.
-Net income (loss) per share, basic and diluted for Class A common stock outstanding since the initial issuance.
-Net income (loss) per share, basic and diluted for Class A common stock outstanding since the initial issuance.
 Net income (loss) per share, basic and diluted for Class B common stock is calculated by dividing the net income (loss), less income attributable to Class A common stock, by the weighted average number of shares of Class B common stock outstanding for the period.